-The Dante B. Fascell Port of Miami, (PortMiami or Seaport), is projected to process approximately 4.7 million passengers in FY 2014-15, and approximately 4.8 million in FY 2015-16.
-The amount of cargo throughput in FY 2015-16 is projected to total 984,000 TEUs, 3.6 percent higher than anticipated FY 2014-15 levels and 12.3 percent more than FY 2013-14 amounts.
+The Dante B. Fascell Port of Miami, (PortMiami or Seaport), processed approximately 4.8 million passengers in FY 2014-15, and is projected to process approximately 4.9 million in FY 2015-16.
+The amount of cargo throughput in FY 2015-16 is projected to total 984,000 TEUs, equal to FY 2014-15 levels and 12.3 percent more than FY 2013-14 amounts.
 Multi-year agreements with both cruise and shipping lines will support operations and facility expansion and improvements over the next five years.
 The following charts illustrate cruise and cargo revenues for the period of this forecast: